Free Fall of a Quantum Many-Body System: Free fall of a quantum many-body system

-In the literature the problem of describing the motion of a "structured", many--body quantum system under the action of a gravitational potential has been addressed for various situations ranging from Bose--Einstein condensates \cite{ChenLiu1976, Wadati2001, Ablowitz2004} to one--dimensional integrable systems \cite{Sen1988, JukicGalic2010}.
-Nevertheless the case of a general three--dimensional many--body system subject to gravity can be explicitly addressed using the method described in the previous Sections, even though it should be now clear how to approach it.
+In the literature, the motion of a ``structured", many-body quantum system under the action of a gravitational potential has been studied in various situations ranging from Bose-Einstein condensates \cite{ChenLiu1976, Wadati2001, Ablowitz2004} to one-dimensional integrable systems \cite{Sen1988, JukicGalic2010}.
+The case of a general three-dimensional many-body system subject to gravity can be explicitly addressed using the method described in the previous sections.